rogerolden/Awesomesquad/README.md

 # Awesomesquad
-Promoting ourselves for shared housing.
+Promoting ourselves for shared housing, using a one-pager.